MicrosoftDocs/quantum-docs/azure-quantum/reference/providers/ionq/ionq.md

 | Two-qubit gate | 96.02% (not SPAM corrected) |
 | SPAM | 99.3 - 99.8% |
 | Geometric mean op | 98.34% |

+## Pricing

+IonQ charges per **gate-shot**: the number of gates in your circuit, multiplied by the number of shots.

+Multi-controlled two-qubit gates are billed as _(6N - 6)_ two-qubit gates, where N is the number of qubits involved in the gate (i.e., a NOT gate with three controls would be billed as _(6 * 4 - 6)_ or 8 two-qubit gates).

+The prices are variable during the Limited Preview.
+To see the pricing options:

+1. Go to the Azure Portal and create a new workspace.
+1. In the **Providers** pane, click in the **Add** button of the IonQ tile and in the description you will find the current pricing options.

 ## IonQ Best Practices & Connectivity Graph